aspose-ocr/Aspose.OCR-API-References/english/python-java/recognitionresult/_index.md

 ## recognitionresult module

-This reference page details the classes and enumerations within the recognitionresult namespace, which encapsulate OCR output such as recognized text lines, bounding rectangles, and image skew information.
-Use these types to access and manipulate the results of OCR processing in Aspose.OCR for Python via Java.
+The recognitionresult namespace provides the core data structures returned by the OCR engine.
+Use these classes—RecognitionResult, LinesResult, RectangleOutput, and SkewOutput—to access recognized text, line coordinates, bounding boxes, and image skew details.

 ## Classes